Niky Kamran: Career

-In 1986 he became an assistant professor at Waterloo but then, after spending a year as a member of the Institute for Advanced Study at Princeton University, he moved to McGill in 1989.
-He was promoted to full professor in 1995 and given the James McGill Professorship in 2003.
+In 1986 he became an assistant professor at Waterloo but then, after spending a year as a member of the Institute for Advanced Study, Princeton, New Jersey, he moved to McGill in 1989.
+He was promoted to full professor in 1995, was awarded a James McGill Professorship in 2003 which he held until 2024, after which he was named Distinguished James McGill Professor as of 2024.

 Kamran won the Aisenstadt Prize in 1992.
 He was elected a Fellow of the Royal Society of Canada in 2002 and was awarded a Killam Fellowship from 2006 to 2008.
 In 2012, he became one of the inaugural Fellows of the American Mathematical Society.
 In 2014, Kamran was the winner of the CRM-Fields-PIMS prize, and in 2019 he was elected a member of the Royal Academy of Science, Letters and Fine Arts of Belgium.
 That same academy had awarded him in 1988 the mathematics prize of its annual competition for a memoir on the equivalence problem of Élie Cartan and its applications.